alnvdl/wcf/README.md

 are executed, they may choose to keep data on the server side (**database data**)  or on the client side (**client data**).
 Client data is typically used to store  temporary state and non-important data.
-Database data is typically used for storing more important data, and for sharing data between several clients.
+Database data is typically used to store more important data, and also for sharing data between clients.

-Whenever client data is set, it is always sent back to the server with every command you run, for all applications.
-An application can only read client data and database data belonging to its own namespace.
+Whenever client data is set (via a command's response), it is always sent back to the server with every command you run, for every application.
+However, an application can only read client data and database data belonging to its own namespace.

 Database data works the same way, but it's stored on the server side.
 Applications can only read their own data, and all data is persisted to the disk